JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 You may wish to verify this by [installing your plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html) on a fresh instance of your target IDE(s).

 ### Publishing a Plugin
-Once you are confident the plugin works as intended, make sure the plugin version is updated, as the JetBrains Plugin repository won't accept multiple artifacts with the same version.
+Once you are confident the plugin works as intended, make sure the plugin version is updated, as the JetBrains Plugins Repository won't accept multiple artifacts with the same version.
-To deploy a new version of your plugin to the JetBrains plugin repository, execute the following Gradle command:
+To deploy a new version of your plugin to the JetBrains Plugins Repository, execute the following Gradle command:

 ```bash
 gradle publishPlugin
 ```

-Now check the most recent version of your plugin appears on the [Plugin Repository](https://plugins.jetbrains.com/).
+Now check the most recent version of your plugin appears on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
 If successfully deployed, any users who currently have your plugin installed on an eligible version of the IntelliJ Platform are notified of a new update available on the following restart.

 ### Specifying a Release Channel